gmurdocca/dgscored/README.md

 # dgscored
-DGScored is a Disc Golf league tracking app
+DGScored is a Disc Golf league tracking app.